 Use Material codes from excel and Texture 1 LUT to determine the Material type.

-Use the Option Code from excel and material type defined above to look up all matching entries in the Option Code LUT
+Use the Option Code and Range from excel and material type defined above to look up all matching entries in the Option Code LUT

 For each matching go to next step.
+Note if there are multiple matches store multiple lines.

 Store the following data for each matched entry